Preparing For Empty Nest? See Six Strategies to Support You

 Is this something family members have said – and now you’ve adopted it into your thinking?
 Is it a cultural norm?
 Have others made preparing for an empty nest seem dreadful?

 Remember, it’s not entirely true.
 Yes, it’s bittersweet.
 And you will feel waves of nostalgia when you least expect them.
-And, of course, you’ll miss your young adult child.

 See my take on Verse One of the Tao Te Ching for tips on moving forward with more acceptance.